Small Nuclear Power Reactors

 The commercial-scale plant concept, part of an 'Advanced Recycling Center', would use three power blocks (six reactor modules) to provide 1866 MWe.
 An application for design certification is expected to be submitted in 2012, and a decision by GEH on building a demonstration plant was expected soon after then, though this may be brought forward if a demonstration plant is constructed at the Department of Energy's Savannah River siten.
 In 2011 GE Hitachi announced that it was shifting its marketing strategy to pitch the reactor directly to utilities as a way to recycle excess plutonium while producing electricity for the grid.
 GEH bills it as a simplified design with passive safety features and using modular construction techniques.
 Its reference construction schedule is 36 months.

 In 2011 GE-H confirmed that it was talking with UK government agencies about the potential use of PRISM technology dispose of the UK's plutonium stockpile.
+GEH has launched a web portal in support of its proposal.

 See also Electrometallurgical 'pyroprocessing' section in information page on Processing of Used Nuclear Fuel.